 - Do not lift lower tray and center box as a unit.
 Lifting lugs may break. - Do not lift more than two side boxes at a time.
-Lifting lugs may break. - 14.
-Disassemble upper counterweights (mast can be used for this purpose). - Unpin and lift side boxes off lower tray lift at lugs. - b.
-Lift side boxes onto trailer. - Unpin and lift center box off lower tray lift at two lifting holes. - d.
-Lift center box onto trailer. - 15.
+Lifting lugs may break. - 15.
+Disassemble upper counterweights for shipping: - a.
+Unpin and lift side boxes off lower tray lift at lugs. - b.
+Lift side boxes onto trailer. - c.
+Unpin and lift center box off lower tray lift at two lifting holes. - d.
+Lift center box onto trailer. - e.
 Lift lower tray onto trailer lift at four lifting lugs (View G).